krsmes/GroovyBukkit/README.md

 * 'data' gets persisted to/from scripts/PlayerName/data.yml
 * look in src/scripts for many other examples
     - attract.groovy : cause an entity (cow, pig, etc) to follow you
-    - alwaysday.groovy : '/g alwaysday()' at sunset flip to sunrise
     - debug.groovy : '/g debug()' show available variables and their values
     - debuglisteners.groovy : '/g debuglisteners()' listen to all non-noisy bukkit events (to console log)
     - fill.groovy : '/g fill DEPTH, HEIGHT, WIDTH, MATERIAL' to fill an area
     - stairsup.groovy : /g stairsup()' create steps from current location up to air
-    - tree.groovy : '/g tree()' create a tree where you're looking
     - wool.groovy : '/g inv << wool('brown', 5)' create itemstacks of colored wool